Universal Growth in Production Economies: Model

-\begin{theorem} A strongly connected economy grows with any non-wasteful mechanism if and only if $(i)$ it has least one good cycle and $(ii)$ each directed cycle is either good or has zero edges all along. \end{theorem}
+\begin{proposition} A strongly connected economy grows with any non-wasteful mechanism if and only if $(i)$ it has least one good cycle and $(ii)$ each directed cycle is either good or has zero edges all along. \end{proposition}

 For an economy with additive production to grow, there must exist at least one good cycle, say $C$.
 Moreover, there exists a mechanism that can grow such an economy by having the players along $C$ send their good to their successor in $C$.
 This gives the next statement.